AzulImplementation/AzulApiJava/README.md

 To access the functionality documentation please run the service and visit `/swagger-ui/index.html` endpoint.

-Alternatively read the controller code.
+Alternatively read `GameController.java`, `FactoryTakingRequest.java` and `CenterTakingRequest.java` classes which have Swagger documentation.

 ## Running the tests with Maven